TatianaFokina/a11y-blog/src/en/articles/aria-attribute-role-with-multiple-values/index.md

 title: Role attribute with multiple values
 description: In what cases may be necessary to set multiple values for a role attribute, and how browsers and screen readers deal with this.
 keyTheme:
   - ARIA
   - HTML
 date: 2024-06-03
 layout: article.njk
 templateEngineOverride: md, njk
 ---

-Recently, I discovered by chance that an `role` attribute may contain more than one value.
+Recently, I discovered by chance that the `role` attribute may contain more than one value.
 This was very unexpected, at least for me.

 So, I wrote this post out of research interest, so it doesn't contain much practical advice.
-In fact, some of it is better not put into practice.
+In fact, some of it's better not put into practice.

 ## Background on roles

-[Roles](https://www.w3.org/TR/wai-aria-1.2/#dfn-role) contain information on functions of elments, and how it can be interacted with.
-For example, screen readers will announce that a `button` element has a `button` role which means that this element is clicable.
+_[Roles](https://www.w3.org/TR/wai-aria-1.2/#dfn-role)_ contain information on functions of elments, and how it can be interacted with.
+For example, screen readers will announce that the `button` element has the `button` role which means that this element is clicable.

 Elements can have either implicit or explicit roles.
 The latter are specified in the `role` attribute.